vhscom/fetch-inject/README.md

 ## Pfft.
 I use a bundler.
 It does everything.

 And **how big** are your bundles currently?
-Does your bundler _really_ support Tree Shaking?
-[Or have you been mislead](https://medium.com/@vhs/sean-thanks-for-your-continued-work-on-webpack-465572df6208)?
+Does your bundler [_really_](https://medium.com/@vhs/sean-thanks-for-your-continued-work-on-webpack-465572df6208) support Tree Shaking?
 Bruh, do you even [Isomorphic](https://vhs.codeberg.pagetalks/isomorphic-rendering-react/)?

 _Whatever.
 I'll just use `async` scripts._